disclaimer

 Can a DUI Be Expunged in Washington?

-• Three years must have passed since the completion of all the requirements of the sentence
+• Three years should have passed since the completion of all the requirements of the sentence

-• There must be no subsequent alcohol or drug violation within 10 years since the period of arrest
+• There should be no subsequent alcohol or drug violation within 10 years since the period of arrest

-When a conviction is vacated, it is set aside and will no longer be part of the offender’s criminal history record.
-Vacated permits the offender to legally say that they were never convicted of the crime.
-This can be helpful in instances where felony or misdemeanor records may be deterrents to admission or eligibility.
-Examples of such instances are college admissions, background checks for employment purposes, business loans and grants, and housing.
-However, vacations do not completely erase or expunge a person’s criminal records.
-The records may still be available to law enforcement agencies, courts, and other authorized organizations.
+When a conviction is vacated, it is set aside and may no longer be part of the offender’s criminal history record.
+Vacation permits the offender to legally say that they were never convicted of the crime.
+This is quite helpful in instances where felony or misdemeanor records may be deterrents to admission or eligibility.
+Such instances may include college admissions and background checks for employment purposes.
+Nevertheless, criminal justice agencies and court officials are still able to view such records.

 What constitutes an Infraction in Washington?

 The Washington state code designates all offenses that are neither felonies nor misdemeanors as infractions.
-Sometimes called “petty crimes,” infractions are violations of statutes that are not punishable by jail time but by fines.
-Cases of infractions are heard by district courts.
-Persons charged with infractions do not have the right to a jury trial.
-The state is also not required to provide or appoint free counsel; interested persons may hire attorneys at their own expense.
-There are two types of infractions in the State of Washington, and they are:
+Sometimes called “petty crimes”, infractions are violations of statutes that are not punishable by jail time but by fines.

-• Moving traffic infractions: they occur when a traffic law is violated by a moving vehicle.
-Examples include: disobeying road signs, improper lane change, driving off the road, and making improper turns.
+• Moving traffic infractions: They occur when a traffic law is violated by a moving vehicle.
+Examples include disobeying road signs or improper lane changes.

-• Non-moving traffic infractions: typically occur when a car is at rest, but can also include traffic laws violated while a car is in motion.
-Examples of non-moving infractions include: driving without a seatbelt, parking tickets, and inattentive driving.
-Non-moving infractions are not submitted to the Department of Licensing and will not stay permanently on offenders’ driving records.
+• Non-moving traffic infractions: Typically occur when a car is at rest, but can also include traffic laws violated while a car is in motion.
+Examples of non-moving infractions include driving without a seatbelt and inattentive driving.
+Non-moving infractions are not submitted to the Department of Licensing and may not stay permanently on offenders’ driving records.

-• Violation of pedestrian laws: this can occur through illegal street crossing, sudden movement into traffic, and the violation of other Washington State Pedestrian laws.
+• Violation of pedestrian laws: This can occur through illegal street crossing and the breach of other Washington State Pedestrian laws.

 Some offenses that are considered infractions in Washington include: